slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'You dont get anywhere, and for more money, sitting in the same seat.'*

 > *'My luggage is always ready.' -- Jorge Jesus (soccer coach)*

+### Is it better to be good at many things or great at one thing?

+- To be an entrepreneur you need to know a little about a lot of things.
+- To be employed, if you pick the right specialization (specialization is dangereous), you'll do better as a specialist.

 ### How to keep a job or advance career?